 Regional Perspectives Project

 The project is guided by a Cultural Protocol and Data Collection Plan co-developed with our research partners in Solomon Islands and Vanuatu.
-To ensure transparency, the project is also guided by a co-created Communication Plan and this website will be developed and updated as the project progresses.
+To ensure transparency, the project is also guided by a co-created Communication Plan.
+This website will be updated as the project progresses.